By Tim Lambert

 The next style was called Early English.
 This style was less bulky and massive than Norman.
 From the late 13th century to the mid-14th-century cathedrals were built in the Decorated Style.
 They were elaborately decorated and had large windows with tracery (carved framework).

-From the mid 14th century there was a return to a simpler style called Perpendicular.
-(It is sometimes said that this simple style was adopted because so many craftsmen died in the Black Death there were not enough left for an elaborate style).
+From the mid 14th century, there was a return to a simpler style called Perpendicular.
+(It is sometimes said that this simple style was adopted because so many craftsmen died in the Black Death that there were not enough left for an elaborate style).
 Perpendicular emphasized straight lines, vertical and horizontal with grid-style tracery on windows and fan vaulting on ceilings.

 They were a Celtic tribe who lived in the South Midlands.

 They were the people who lived in Britain after 700 BC.
 In 43 they were conquered by the Romans.
 In 407 the Romans left.
-From the middle of the 5th century Angles, Saxons and Jutes from Germany and Denmark invaded England and gradually subdued the Celts in England.
+From the middle of the 5th century Angles, Saxons, and Jutes from Germany and Denmark invaded England and gradually subdued the Celts in England.